Suicide by cop: Examples

-In literary fiction
+In popular culture

-In To Kill a Mockingbird, Tom Robinson, a despondent black man who is on death row for a rape he did not commit, is shot 17 times and killed while trying to escape from the prison in front of the prison guards.
+In To Kill a Mockingbird, Tom Robinson, a despondent Black man who is on death row for a rape he did not commit, is shot 17 times and killed while trying to escape from the prison in front of the prison guards.

 In The Outsiders, Dallas Winston, a juvenile delinquent, aims an unloaded handgun at police officers with the intent of them shooting him; he is shot dead.

+In Falling Down, William Foster, a man who goes on a spree of crime out of anger towards society, draws a water gun when confronted by a cop, and is subsequently shot due to the cop believing him to be drawing a real gun.